aimms/documentation/webui/widget-options.rst

   The latter form can be used, for instance, to detect which tasks in a Gantt chart has moved, or to act upon a block edit in a table.

-* :token:`X_text` to hold additional text to be shown within the DOM element associated with a data tuple.
-This option is currently only supported by the Gantt chart.
-The CSS classes defined via the annotations identifier of the identifier :token:`X` itself will also be set for text displayed in the associated DOM element.
-You can use this, for instance, to change the styling of the displayed text of elements you want your end-users to pay extra attention to.

-    * For the Gantt chart, you can set CSS for the task text via ``.tag-ganttchart .label``, possible compounded with the additional CSS classes set via the annotations identifier of the <duration> parameter.

-* :token:`X_tooltips` to hold a string representing some (additional) info which may be displayed in a tooltip associated with the identifier :token:`X` used by a widget

 Adding tooltips